mini-kep/intro/specification/database.md

 Overview
 ========

-This document describes database layer in between parsers and end-user API:
+This document describes database layer in between parsers and end-user API.

 Expected fucntionality:
 - parser delivers a list of dicts, each dict is a datapoint